pgull/misfits-app/README.md

 # AI Topic Explorer

+## Foreword

+This is my interpretation of the task given to me by Misfits & Machines.

+This task was simple yet weighty and I didn't want leverage AI to generate the entire project, as it wouldn't be a true representation of what you'd be evaluating me for.
+There are some things I skipped so I could deliver this in the time frame I wanted.
+Good UI takes experimentation, iteration, and time.

+ In digital product MVP-fashion and the interest of time and a deeper focus on my UI dev skillset, I've deviated from some of the original requirements, as only 30% was evaluating design.
+However, it is still the same end-result in spirit, but with a much heavier focus on the UI, interaction, animation, etc.

+There wasn't a true UX process involved in the task.
+No wire-framing or testing, etc.

 ## Get Started

 This is a React Next.js project.
 I use `Biome` for linting and formatting.
 Install that in VSCode if you haven't already.